 When this transition doesn’t go as smoothly as planned, adoptive parents often become frustrated, exhausted and disconnected with their child.
 As a result, some decide to pursue the rehoming process.

-Rehoming is not an isolated incident to the Stauffer family.
-There are organizations and social media pages such as Second Chance Adoptions dedicated to finding children their new forever homes.
-Their photos and stories are displayed like a want ad; people like a child’s photo to show their interest.
-It is a dehumanizing operation, a stark similarity to perusing an adoption website for animals.
+There are organizations dedicated to finding children their new forever homes, such as Second Chance Adoptions.
+Children’s pictures are displayed like a want ad where people scroll through photos and press the like button to show their interest.
+It feels like a dehumanizing operation with a stark similarity to perusing an adoption website for animals.

-“We cannot provide everything that this child deserves.”
+“We can’t provide everything that this child deserves.”

 “We have done everything we can and have agreed a new home will be better.”

-The reality is the parents feel discouraged or stuck, that there is no other way out than to find a different family for the child: they have given up.
+Parents feel discouraged or stuck.
+They believe there is no other way out than to find a different family for the child: they have given up.

 Adoption is hard.
 It is complicated.
-It can be beautiful and full of hope, but it always begins with loss and trauma.
-Children don’t come with a handbook for navigating through the unknowns and it can be scary and frustrating trying to figure it all out.
-It is okay to ask for help, it is okay to feel hopeless, but it is not okay to give up.
+Adoption always begins with loss and trauma, even though it may appear beautiful and full of hope.
+As we know, children don’t come with a handbook for navigating through the unknowns.
+It is scary and frustrating trying to figure it all out.
+It is okay to ask for help and it is okay to feel hopeless, but it is not okay to give up.